 Visit an advocate in your town or city and let them help you search, reserve and register your business name filling all the necessary forms.
 They will help you come up with your company’s memorandum and articles of association, stipulate the duties of the directors and how the business operates.

-How much do advocates and the companies that help with business registration in Kenya charge?
+How much do advocates and the companies that help with business / limited company registration in Kenya charge?

 Here is a list of companies that can help you with everything you need to adhere to all the business regulations in Kenya:

 - Inc.co.ke by Genius Executives